sugarlabs/musicblocks-v4/docs/DEV.md

     ```

     If you haven't pulled the image from the _GitHub Container Registry_ (_GHCR_), it'll first build
-    the image using the `Dockerfile`, then launch the _docker network_.
+    the image using the `Dockerfile`, then launch the _Docker network_.
 If an image already exists
     locally, it'll not be rebuilt.
 To force a rebuild from the `Dockerfile` before launching the
-    _docker network_, add the `--build` flag.
+    _Docker network_, add the `--build` flag.

 5. In a second terminal, run